expicoin/expimn/README.md

 ## Usage:
 ```
 expi-cli masternode status #To check your MN status
-expi-cli getinfo #To get general info such as Fline version and current block numnber
+expi-cli getinfo #To get general info such as EXPI version and current block numnber
 expi-cli mnsync status #To check if your MN is synced.
 ```
 Also, if you want to check/start/stop **EXPI**, run one of the following commands as **root**: